AdRoll/baker/content/en/docs/How Tos/create_upload.md

 }
 ```

-The [Upload interface](https://pkg.go.dev/github.com/AdRoll/baker#Upload) must be implemented when
-creating a new Upload component.

-The `Run` function implements the component logic and receives a channel where the output sends what
+The `Run` function implements the component logic, it is passed a channel from which the upload
-it produces (most probably file paths).
+receives absolute paths of the files to upload.
+These files are produced by the Output component.

 ## UploadDesc